influxdata/docs-v2/content/v2.0/influxdb-templates/create.md

    - [Telegraf configurations](/v2.0/write-data/use-telegraf/)

 4. Export the template _(see [below](#export-a-template))_.

+{{% warn %}}
+InfluxDB templates do not support the [table visualization type](/v2.0/visualize-data/visualization-types/table/).
+Dashboard cells that use the table visualization are not included in exported templates.
+{{% /warn %}}

 ## Export a template
 Do one of the following to export a template: